 Lesotho is currently under “Blue Level” COVID-19 restrictions.

 An overnight curfew remains in place from 12pm to 4am.

 Supermarkets, grocery shops, hardware stores, cafes and clothing stores are permitted to operate normally but must observe COVID-19 Protocols on sanitisation and social distancing.
 Hair salons may operate an appointment-only service between 8am and 6pm.
 Off licenses can operate Monday to Friday between 8am and 6pm with take-out service only.

 All over the counter essential service providers are permitted to operate with 50% maximum staff capacity.
 Digital payment methods are encouraged.
 Fuel stations may operate 24 hours.

 Textile and manufacturing industries can operate at 100 capacity for both a day and night shift.
 Other businesses, public and private institutions and NGOs may operate between 8am and 4pm with 50% of staff on rotation.

-Hotels and hotel restaurants may open at 100% capacity.
+Hotels may open at 100% capacity.
 Conferences and workshops can be held but numbers are restricted to 50% of the conference venue capacity.

 Restaurants and fast food outlets may operate with 50% seated capacity between 6am and 10pm.
 COVID-19 protocols must be observed (including sanitisation and social distancing).
 From 1 November a COVID-19 vaccination certificate will be required.